truenas/documentation/content/en/hub/truecommand/admins/users.md

 ---

 TrueCommand has a robust user management system designed to allow TrueCommand administrators to personalize the TrueCommand experience for each user account.
-User accounts can be created within the TrueCommand interface or you can configure [LDAP]({{< relref "administration.md#ldap" >}}) to automatically create a new user account when someone logs into TrueCommand with their LDAP credentials.
+User accounts can be created within the TrueCommand interface or you can configure LDAP to automatically create a new user account when someone logs into TrueCommand with their LDAP credentials.

 User accounts can also be organized into Teams for simultaneous management of large numbers or related user accounts.

-## Adding User Accounts
+## Adding Local User Accounts

 To create a new user account, open the **Configure (Gear)** menu and click **Users > + NEW USER**.
 Enter a descriptive user name and an authentication method for the user.

 The *DEFAULT* authentication method is used to create unique credentials for logging in to the TrueCommand web interface.
 The administrator has to provide these credentials to the intended user.

-*LDAP/AD* allows using single sign-on credentials from the [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) or [Active Directory (AD)](https://en.wikipedia.org/wiki/Active_Directory).
-This means a user can log in with an LDAP or AD account without creating a separate TrueCommand login.

-The LDAP server IP address or DNS hostname and Domain are required to use LDAP/AD.
-The LDAP or AD Username (optional) is required when the TrueCommand user name does not match the LDAP or AD credentials.

 <img src="/images/tc-1.3-users-new.PNG">
 <br><br>